kevork27/Bubble/README.md

 - Upload a song and a cover image

-- Go to liked songs list
+- Click on your profile icon, which will take you to liked songs list
+- Pull down to refresh
-- Hold onto a song to view artist info
+- "Long" click onto a song to view artist info
 - Click onto a song to view song info
-- Search a song or artist
+- Search a song or artist by clicking onto the search icon
-- Swipe left on a song to delete it
+- Swipe left on a song to delete
-- Pull down to refresh

 - Logout